Professor Alex Brown, from the Aboriginal Health Equity Theme, South Australian Health and Medical Research Institute.

 Professor Brown’s study will look at all aspects of health and diabetes, including the social, clinical, and medical.
 The project will also follow people with diabetes for four-to-five years.
 They hope to be able to predict who will go on to suffer from blindness from diabetic eye disease.
 Ultimately, these findings of new factors and their ability to tell us who will do well (or poorly) is important to initiate steps in reducing the human and societal costs of blindness.

-Professor Brown’s project is called Defining the Risk and Epidemiology of Aboriginal Australian Macular Disease: The DREAM.
+Professor Brown’s project is called Defining the Risk and Epidemiology of Aboriginal Australian Macular Disease: The DREAM project.